Spoilers For Wednesday’s ‘General Hospital’: Kristina Takes Next Initiation Step As Her Loved Ones Scramble

-Viewers have learned a lot about the Dawn of Day initiation process in recent episodes and General Hospital spoilers tease that Wednesday’s show will feature Kristina taking the next step forward.
-Willow shared some personal insight about her experiences in DOD with Michael and he wasted no time in sharing what he had learned with Jason and Sam.
+Viewers have learned a lot about the Dawn of Day initiation process in recent episodes, and General Hospital spoilers tease that Wednesday’s show will feature Kristina taking the next step forward.
+Willow shared some personal insight about her experiences in DoD with Michael, and he wasted no time in sharing what he had learned with Jason and Sam.
 Now, everybody will be scrambling during the April 10 show as Kristina’s loved ones try to intervene before things go too far.

-Sonny met with Alexis’ therapist Neil in hopes of soliciting his help in getting Kristina to let go of her passion for Shiloh and Dawn of Day.
-Neil was resistant, noting that his last experience in this type of situation had a very bad ending.
-However, Sonny convinced the therapist to agree to help when and if Kristina was pulled away from DOD.
+Sonny met with Alexis’ therapist, Neil, in hopes of soliciting his help in getting Kristina to let go of her passion for Shiloh and Dawn of Day.
+Neil was resistant, noting that his last experience in this type of situation did not end well.
+However, Sonny convinced the therapist to agree to help — when, and if, Kristina was pulled away from DoD.

-Sam took photos of the attic that was set up for the initiation and in talking with Michael and Jason, they all agreed that they can’t let Krissy go through this process.
-It’s become clear that after Daisy and Harmony do their part, Kristina then faces getting tattooed and then will be expected to sleep with Shiloh.
+Sam took photos of the attic that was set up for the initiation — and in talking with Michael and Jason, they all agreed that they can’t let Krissy go through this process.
+It’s become clear that after Daisy and Harmony do their part, Kristina then faces getting tattooed.
+She will then be expected to sleep with Shiloh.

-General Hospital spoilers via the preview tease that Krissy will be encouraged to drink some mystery liquid before the process begins.
-Given what has been shared up to this point, it seems clear that this drink surely contains a drug of some kind to lower Kristina’s inhibitions or even essentially incapacitate her.
+General Hospital spoilers, via the preview, tease that Krissy will be encouraged to drink some mystery liquid before the process begins.
+Given what has been shared up to this point, it seems clear that this drink surely contains a drug of some kind — something to lower Kristina’s inhibitions, or even essentially incapacitate her.

 Speaking of Shiloh, Kristina is busy making arrangements for her DOD initiation.
 How can Sam use that to her advantage?